shikhalev/ppruby/README.md

 rb := TRuby.Auto([TRuby20, TRuby19, TRuby18]);
 // or
 rb := TRuby<ver>.Create(libFile);

-rb[<global var>] := rb.Obj2Val(Application); // or any other object
+rb[<global>] := rb.Obj2Val(Application); // or any other object
 rb.EvalString(<any ruby code>);
 ````

 ### At Ruby side

-You have the module |Pascal| with nested submodules for Pascal units and classes
+You have the module <code>Pascal</code> with nested submodules for Pascal units
-in their for Pascal classes.
+and classes in their for Pascal classes.

+You have access for published properties of objects and some public properties
+and methods.
+Also subcomponents may be accessed by hash-like syntax with
+<code>Symbol</code> names.